 It even includes a programme that lets you know when a steak has reached the perfect level of ‘doneness’, so you can get that perfect medium-rare finish without any guess work.
 As well as all of these incredible features, the backlit LCD screen makes grilling at night time easy - perfect if you’re throwing a barbecue party!

 Designed specifically for use on a smoker or barbecue, this smoker thermometer from Inteli-topia is easy to install, comes with a metal shield to clip onto your smoker for easy placement, and is able to read both the smoker and your food at the same time.
+The design and features of this model give it second place in the list of best smoker thermometers.

 Bluetooth compatible, the free app will let you monitor temperature progress from up to 96 feet away and the pre-programmed settings will alert you when your food has reached the perfect temperature.